 Socially responsible entrepreneurship

 Tentlabs invests in people.
 Wherever possible and feasible, we outsource work within the Netherlands, and at least within Europe.
-Our complete bookkeeping was outsourced at meer samen, a company that employs physically disabled people that otherwise have no or less chance to become employed within "normal" companies.
-Unfortunately meer samen went bankrupt, but the good news is that the bookkeeper joined our company !
+Our complete bookkeeping was outsourced at meer samen, a company that employs physically disabled people that otherwise have no or less chance to become employed.
+Unfortunately meer samen went bankrupt, but the good news is that their bookkeeper joined our company !
 In addition we sponsor the Nederlandse hartstichting and the Italian project of Antonio Tucci, who motivates the children of Lesina on building their own audio eqipment.

 Many people contribute to the success of the products and our business.
 I found it was about time to show the faces behind Tentlabs.